rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 }
 ```

-On the other hand, as we change the ingress operator to support the mtls the Canary routes used for check the Ingress pods are showing some errors, so need to update their TLS certificate as well:
+On the other hand, as we changed the Ingress Operator to support mTLS, the Canary routes used to check the Ingress pods are showing some errors, so we need to update their TLS certificate as well:

 ```sh
 kubectl logs --namespace=openshift-ingress-operator deployments/ingress-operator -c ingress-operator --tail=5